jdimpson/openvpn-client/README.md

         - See [run-host.sh](examples-run/run-host.sh) for how to cause your docker host to have its default route changed so that all traffic goes over the VPN
             - (almost certainly not what you want if there are many users and/or many different services on your docker host, but useful if your docker host is intended to only be a router or some other other kind of network appliance)
         - See [run-macvlan.sh](examples-run/run-macvlan.sh) for how to make your Openvpn-client container have it's own IP address on your local network, suitable to treat as a router.
 Trivially easy to convert to use layer 2 ipvlan rather than macvlan.
-    - And once you container has become a valid router on your network, you have to point other systems at is as a route.
+    - And once your container has become a valid router on your network, you have to point other systems at it so it can route for them.
         - You can manually change their default gateway or add new static route(s)
         - or on Linux systems, you can create an alternate gateway routing table that will only be applied to selected process.
             - Run [altgw-setup.sh-example](example-run/altgw-setup.sh-example), then